Services

 We represent students and academics across a full range of legal issues, including:

-If you are facing allegations of academic dishonest behaviour, contact Nelson Guest & Partners as soon as possible for a free 10-minute consultation.
+If you are facing allegations of academic dishonest behaviour, contact Nelson Guest & Partners as soon as possible.

 We can talk through what has happened and discuss your options with you.
 We have in-depth experience in defending individuals accused of academic misconduct and an excellent track record in respect of the results we are able to achieve for our clients.